rdking/proposal-object-members/README_WITH_SIGIL.md

 See [**Implementation details...**](https://github.com/rdking/proposal-object-members/blob/master/README.md#implementation-details) for an explanation of the terms between the double braces (`[[ ]]`).

 #### The `private` keyword
-The `private` keyword declares members in much the same way as you would expect if you were implementing `private` data using a `WeakMap`.
-The `private` keyword will provide a simple means of implementing a "hard-private" interface.
+The `private` keyword declares members that are completely encapsulated in a scope that is public by default.
+This is done in much the same way as you would expect if you were implementing `private` data using a `WeakMap`.
 Nothing outside the declaring object will ever have access to any member declared `private` unless the declaring object provides for such.

 #### The `protected` keyword
-The `protected` keyword declares members that are "soft-private" so as to allow them to be shared with inheriting objects.
-Because of the "soft-privacy" of `protected`, **_nothing declared as such should be considered as private information_**.
-What `protected` offers is API separation.
-By declaring fields as `protected` those fields will not appear as own properties of the object.
-Instead, they will appear as shared members of the object's `private` interface.
-In this way, methods declared in both the declaring object and other objects using the declaring object as a prototype will be able to access these members.
+The `protected` keyword declares members that are encapsulated in a scope, much like with `private`.
+However,if the declaring object becomes the prototype of another object, the new object will be granted access to these members.
+I must be noted that **_nothing declared `protected` should be considered as private information_**.
+What `protected` offers instead is API separation.
+This allows a developer to cleanly separate the API meant to be used most commonly from the API meant to be used by those who wish to extend the API.

+#### The `public` keyword

+The `public` keyword declares members that are public in a scope that is private by default.
+As such, this keword is only useful in the context of a function.
+This allows a function to declare publicly accessible static members that live on the function itself.
+This capability, being inherited by the `class` keyword, is what gives rise to the ability to declare `class` static fields.

-The examples below should make the usage of both `private` and `protected` clear.
+The examples below should make the usage of `private`, `protected`, and `public` clear.

 With this proposal's syntax:
 ```javascript